-After the hike on Twin Lakes, we headed to our cabin from Shaver Lake Inn.
+After the hike on Twin Lakes, we headed to our cabin from Shaver Lake Village Hotel.
 The sunset time caught us by the end of our drive right near the scenic pullout.
 Everything was red and orange.
 It was like a fire surrounded us.
 But not the fire you fear.
 I mean the fire from the fireplace, warm, and safe, and cozy.

-While in the region it’s almost impossible not to visit Huntington lake above the Shaver Lake.
+While in the region, it’s almost impossible not to visit Huntington lake above the Shaver Lake.
 Another artificial lake completed in 1912 is a home of dozen of campgrounds.
 The shores are very scenic.

 If you are hiking in the Kaiser Wilderness, there are two ways to return to Shaver Lake.
 One is to take Tollhouse Rd (and GPS will tell you to do it); another is to take a longer and more scenic way.
 Narrow Huntington Rd goes along the northern lakeshore and dives down to the views of the bush-covered canyons.
 We drove there before the sunset, and golden sunlight created nice textures on the ridges around us.